Damon Weaver: Young man remembered for interviewing President Obama passes away unexpectedly

 Because of the pandemic, Hardy said her brother was forced to do virtual classes, so he came home last December, and then tragedy struck earlier this month.

-Holmes is a pastor in the Pahokee area where Damon is from.
-He said Damone inspired others to be great.
+Holmes is a pastor in the Pahokee area, where Weaver grew up.
+He said Weaver inspired others to be great.

-It's been two weeks since Damon Weaver's death.
-Candice said her family is trying to hold it together and awaiting word on what caused his passing.
+It's been two weeks since Weaver's death.
+Hardy said her family is trying to hold it together and awaiting word on what caused his passing.

 Scripps Only Content 2021